-- Cover all unused electrical sockets; keep electrical cords, including cell phone chargers, out of children’s reach.
+- Cover all unused electrical sockets and keep electrical cords out of children’s reach.

-- Install protective padding on the corners of coffee tables and any furniture with sharp edges.
+- Install protective padding on the corners of furniture with sharp edges.

 - Use safety latches and locks on cabinets and drawers.

 - Protect children from dangerous areas.
 Install safety gates at the tops and bottoms of stairways.
-Gates that screw to the wall are more secure than pressure gates.
 Place guards on banisters and railings if your child can fit through the rails.

-- Secure tall bookcases or televisions on stands that might tip over.
+- Secure tall bookcases, televisions, or other pieces that might tip over.

 - Use window guards and safety netting to help prevent falls from windows, balconies and landings.
-Window screens are not effective for preventing children from falling out of windows.
 (If window guards are used, ensure that at least one window in each room can easily be used as an exit in case of fire.)